femboyfin/dbdideas/survivor_perks.md

 ## [Chemical Trap](<https://deadbydaylight.wiki.gg/wiki/Chemical_Trap>) 🗑️

-- Chemical trap stays inactive indefinitely, allowing multiple to be active at the same time.
+- Chemical trap stays inactive indefinitely, allowing multiple to be active at the same time
   - Stops you from repairing limbo waiting for your existing chem trap to expire, ensuring you're always working towards placing one down.
 Shouldn't be too spammy since it requires a dropped pallet, and using Any Means Necessary with it would both cause loud noise notifications and require an additional perk slot for very hit-or-miss value.

 ## [Clairvoyance](<https://deadbydaylight.wiki.gg/wiki/Clairvoyance>) 📉 🗑️

-- Uses an Activate Ability button instead of requiring you to be empty handed.
+- Uses an Activate Ability button instead of requiring you to be empty handed
   - Makes the perk significantly less restrictive, no longer discouraging the use of items (that often interact with the objects shown by Clairvoyance)
 - Removed range limitation *(was 64m)*
   - Somewhat sizable buff that most brings the power level of the perk to a similar level across all maps.